 The main equipment required to execute the making of bacon-wrapped, stuffed avocados are the following:

 - table spoon, and

 This article is written assuming that the bacon-wrapped avocados will be stuffed with cheese and deep fried.
 Alternatively, this dish could be prepared by oven baking, grilling, or smoking; however, those methods will not be described within this article.

 - Cheese grater may not be required if using pre-shredded cheese.

 - Equipment may vary if stuffing avocados with ingredients other than cheese.

-- Most homes have knives, spoons, graters, and cutting boards; however, may be in need of a deep fryer.
-To make the bacon-wrapped, stuffed avocados in this recipe, a home fryer is of minimal cost and lasts for years.
-I regularly use the for all my home frying needs.
-It has the capacity (and is exact fryer) to accommodate the quantity specified in this recipe.
+- Most homes have knives, spoons, graters, and cutting boards; however, you may be in need of a deep fryer.
+To make this recipe, a home fryer is required.
+I regularly use the for all my home-frying needs.
+It doesn't cost much, lasts for years, and has the capacity to accommodate the quantity specified in this recipe.
 Farberware 4L fryer

 Ensure to start by having the deep fryer on and pre-heating to 375F.

 Set up all other equipment and have all ingredients out and at the ready.

 - Verify that all ingredients are within expiration date.